Listen to this article.

 “CARE stands for consider, ask, recognize, and empower.”

-The communication that occurs most often between fathers and the network of support rallying around his family typically takes the form of checking in on the mother and baby.
-This is a logical point of conversation because as the closest person to the situation besides the mother, the father has the most insight into what his significant other needs during pregnancy and following the loss of their baby.
-In our blog post on how to communicate well with grieving parents, found here, I share insight into ways to be helpful and avoid being hurtful.
-That post is designed to help you be mindful of what you say and how you say, and I believe it is important to build on that foundation with a focus specifically on communicating with fathers.
+The communication that occurs most often between fathers and the family’s support system, is the support system checking in on the mother and baby.
+This is a logical point of conversation because the father has the most insight into his significant other’s needs during pregnancy and following the loss of their baby.

-I validate the instinct to ask a father how his significant other is doing throughout the carrying to term journey.
-That is not a triggering or harmful way of seeking advice on how to best offer support.
-What I encourage you to do when you do ask those questions is to make a point to check in on how the father is doing as well.
-You would likely be surprised to know how frequently fathers get asked about their significant other and baby and how infrequently they get asked about their own grief and experiences.
+Checking in like this isn’t a triggering or harmful way to seek advice on the best way to support them.
+However, we encourage you to make a point to check in on how the father is doing as well.
+You’d likely be surprised to know how frequently fathers get asked about their significant other and baby and how infrequently they get asked about their own grief and experiences.

 Many men struggle to know how to communicate with the people around them who genuinely want to support them.
 They may not know how to initiate the conversation.
 They may be worried about how their emotions will be perceived.
-They may question decisions they have made or how they have handle situations along the way, causing shame and further isolation.
-They may not how to ask for the advice and support they need.
+They may question decisions they’ve made or how they’ve handled situations along the way, causing shame and further isolation.
+They may not know how to ask for the advice and support they need.

-It is very natural and common for fathers to take a “head down and run” approach to carrying to term.
-What I mean by that is the idea that when suffering hits their family in such a devastating and overwhelming way, the coping mechanism many default to is handling whatever they can and shouldering as much of the burden as they can to allow their significant other the freedom and space to grieve, process, and focus solely on the pregnancy.
-There is often very little rest for fathers in the “head down and run” season of this journey because they have taken on the role of strength, provider, supporter, researcher, and sounding board.
+It’s very natural and common for fathers to take a “heads down and get things done” approach to carrying to term.
+Meaning when suffering hits their family in such a devastating and overwhelming way, the coping mechanism many default to is handling whatever they can and shouldering as much of the burden possible to allow their significant other the freedom and space to grieve, process, and focus solely on the pregnancy.
+There is often very little rest for fathers in the “heads down and get things done” season of this journey because they have taken on the role of strength, provider, supporter, researcher, and sounding board.
 They are being asked to run an emotional, logistical, and physical marathon that provides little room for pause, self-care, or even taking their eyes off the path.